-The Cornflower (Centaurea cyanis) is a native annual/ biennial plant from Mediterranean Europe.
+The Cornflower (Centaurea cyanus) is a native annual/ biennial plant from Mediterranean Europe.
 Representing positive hope for the future, the Cornflower is a humble reminder of nature’s simple beauty and the fullness of life’s cycle.
 The Blue Cornflower is to ALS what the Daffodil is to Cancer….they are the Flower of Hope for both diseases.
 The Blue Cornflower is the national flower of hope for ALS/MND.

-The Blue Cornflower plant is a very courageous plant, being able to stand up all the elements of nature (something many other plants cannot do) and the flower, with its star-like blossoms of brilliant blue, is one of our most striking wild-flowers.
+The Blue Cornflower plant is very courageous, being able to stand up to all the elements of nature (something many other plants cannot do) and the flower, with its star-like blossoms of brilliant blue, is one of our most striking wild-flowers.
 When you relate this to people with this disease, you can see that they have to also show courage, something that is not always easy, and strength of character to cope with the devastating changes that occur to the muscles in their bodies.

-The Blue Cornflower was chosen to symbolize ALS, as it is a hardy wild flower despite its fragile appearance.
+The Blue Cornflower was chosen to symbolize ALS, as it is a hardy wildflower despite its fragile appearance.
 As the Blue Cornflower is planted, awareness of ALS grows along with it across the country.

 The Latin name, Cyanus, was given to the Cornflower as it was the goddess Flora’s (Cyanus) favourite.
 The name of the genus is derived from the Centaur, Chiron, who taught mankind the healing virtue of herbs.